 In Acts Chapter 10, Peter preaches, “You know the events that took place throughout Judea…how God anointed Jesus of Nazareth with the Holy Spirit and with power, and how He went about doing good and healing all who were under the tyranny of the Devil.”
 Most translations use the word “oppression” rather than “tyranny.”
-But a close examination of the word indicates being forcefully held down by a ruler.
-Maybe tyranny is the best translation.
+But a close examination of the word indicates being Maybe tyranny is the best translation.
 When I first met Terry he was a gaunt and trembling addict.
 He was certainly more than oppressed.
 He was imprisoned.

 “I had been doing drugs since my dad left on Christmas Day when I was a teenager.
 Last year, the night before Thanksgiving, I nearly died after injecting bleach into my arm, thinking it was heroin.
 I went to the hospital with the world blacking out before the EMTs brought me back from the brink.
 I knew I couldn’t keep doing this.
 I had to change.